Ukuroks-games/InputLib/README.md

 # Roblox project template

-Just template of project for roblox game for vscode

-## Projects

-`tests.project.json` - project with unit tests

-`roblox-project-template.project.json` - project with game
+Just small library for more easy working with user input